natenka/pyneng-book-en/docs/source/book/04_data_structures/5_lists.rst

     In [12]: vlans
     Out[12]: ['100-200', '30', '20', '15', '10']

-Since lists are mutual, the list elements can be changed:
+Since lists are mutable, list elements can be changed:

 .. code:: python